 - Skills Requirement

-- Six full-time semesters in residence at an ABA accredited Law School
+- Six full-time semesters, or the equivalent of, in attendance (residence) at an ABA accredited Law School

 During the second or third year of law school each student must satisfactorily complete a rigorous faculty-supervised writing experience.
 The writing experience must be completed as (1) a requirement for a course listed as satisfying the Writing Requirement; (2) independent writing, or (3) a publishable note or comment for one of the law school’s journals, Oregon Law Review, Oregon Review of International Law or the Journal of Environmental Law and Litigation.